Knowledge system

 - Cross-referenced: related pages link to each other

-<!-- wiki:index -->marker block at the top ofCLAUDE.mdauto-aggregates the topic list, so agents discover pages at zero cost
+<!-- wiki:index -->marker block at the top ofCLAUDE.md, auto-aggregated by/drainso agents discover pages at zero cost — there is no separately-maintainedindex.md

 How knowledge gets written: the learning loop